pschachte/wybe/WYBE.md

 the first argument in bytes.
 To get the size in bits, specify the `bits` modifier.
 The size of a type is the size of it's largest constructor (at most a machine word), or the size of its' representation.
 The first argument can be anything except for an outwards-flowing variable.
 The type of the second argument, *int_type*, can have any integer represented type.
+Therefore, it is generally recommended to explicitly specify the type of this argument if it can't otherwise be inferred from context.
 This instruction is resolved statically, with _no_ runtime cost.
+This means that the size is determined solely from the type; thus it cannot determine the size of a dynamically-sized datum, such as an array.
+Also note that, for values of a generic type, the size returned is the size of a generic value (that is, the size of a pointer), rather than the size of the type of the value actually passed.

 #### Handling impurity